Austria´s international investment position - summary – total

 This table shows the financial assets held by Austrians abroad and by nonresidents in Austria.
 The structure and scope of the International Investment Position (IIP), which is compiled on a quarterly basis, is essentially in accordance with the 6th edition (2013) of the IMF’s Balance of Payments Manual (BPM6).
 The stocks are valued at year-end market prices.
 The external assets and liabilities are presented (a) in total and (b) in a breakdown by direct investment, portfolio investment, other investment, financial derivatives and reserve assets.
 The above-mentioned aggregates each comprise assets and liabilities.
 A net investment position with a positive sign indicates that Austria is a net creditor.
 A net investment position with a negative sign indicates that Austria is a net debtor.

 Investment position, assets, liabilities, direct investment, SPEs, real estate, Outward direct investment, Inward direct investment, portfolio investment, equity and investment fund shares, short-term debt securities, long-term debt securities, other investment, trade credits, loans, currency and deposits, financial derivatives, reserve assets.

 Legal basis for compilation: Austria: Article 44 Nationalbank Act, Exchange Control Act 2004; International: SDDS and Articles of Agreements of the IMF, ECB guideline, EU regulation.
 Legal basis for data collection: Article 44 Nationalbank Act, Exchange Control Act 2004.

 Foreign exchange reporting system; OeNB calculations, including estimates.

 Banks, companies, individuals, public entities.

-ISO country and currency codes, ISIN codes, Balance of Payments Manual 5.
+ISO country and currency codes, ISIN code, IMF Balance of Payments Manual 6.